UsabilityEngineering/NeighborhoodDeals/wireframes/README.md

-The user can also see their saved posts by selecting thta button from the drop-down menu.
+The user can also see their saved posts by selecting that button from the drop-down menu.

 <img src="Saved Posts.png" width="300" height="500">